ml3m/PINN-and-Method-of-Steps-Integration-for-the-Mackey-Glass-DDE/README.rst

 **PyTorch physics-informed neural network (PINN)** on the scalar Mackey–Glass equation with fixed delay.

-The implementation is described in the companion conference paper; see **Relation to the paper** below for the path to the ``.tex`` source in the development tree.
+The method and experimental protocol are described in the companion **SYNASC / IEEE submission** associated with this archive.
+Cite that publication when you use this code or reproduce its tables and figures.

 All configuration YAML files, Python drivers, dependency specifications, and the default **results** tree live **under this folder**.
 If you obtained this bundle